Thorp Faculty Engaged Scholars FAQs

 a. tenured or on tenure-track with any length of service

-b. fixed term faculty who have at least five years of service
+b. fixed-term faculty who have at least three years of service

 When is the application process open?

-A selection committee of faculty, administrators, and community representatives review and discuss applications and select each cohort of scholars.
+The selection committee, which includes faculty, administrative and community representation, reviews and discusses applications and selects each cohort of scholars.

 Is preference given to faculty in certain disciplines?

-No. There is an effort to balance diversity of scholar interests with potential for some commonalities as well, and to date no more than two scholars from any one department have been selected for a given class.
+No. There is an effort to balance diversity of scholar interests with potential for some commonalities; to date, no more than two scholars from any one department have been selected for a given class.

 Is preference given to tenured faculty?

-Although it is not required to have a firmly established project, it is important to have a body of work and idea of the direction the faculty member would like to take it.
-There is no requirement that those selected must implement exactly what is proposed, but providing the selection committee with enough information to give a picture of how the program can enhance the quality of the applicant’s scholarship is important.
+Although it is not required to have a firmly established project, it is important to have a body of work and idea of the direction the faculty member would like to take it in.
+There is no requirement that those selected must implement exactly what is proposed, but providing the selection committee with enough information to give a picture of how participation in the program can enhance the quality of the applicant’s scholarship is important.